StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/assign-an-alert.md

 <!-- md:permission `manageAlert/update` -->

-This topic provides step-by-step instructions for assigning an [alert](about-alerts.md) in TheHive.
+Assign an [alert](about-alerts.md) in TheHive to yourself or another user for triage.

 ## Assign an alert to yourself